 See example entry or search the persons, companies and organisations

-A list of significant changes made made to the information in these files can be found in the change log (last updated 22 December 2020).
+A list of significant changes made made to the information in these files and the programs used to display them can be found in the change log (last updated 24 September 2021).

 Technical information can be found in the READ ME file.